Stepwells- India’s contribution to the world architecture

 11 stepwells of India one must visit

-Among the large number of stepwells of India that still exist, some are absolutely spectacular and worth visiting.
+Among the large number of India’s stepwells that still exist, some are absolutely spectacular and are must-visits.
 The sculpture and architectural grandeur of some of them have made them UNESCO World Heritage Sites.
 Here is a list of 11 of the most wonderful stepwells of India one must visit.
 Though I love them all, I have tried to make the list in a descending order of how I would rank them from an architectural/ aesthetic point of view.

-This one would perhaps be the universal choice for the best, the Queen among all the stepwells of India, and certainly my favorite.
+Among the pantheon of India’s stepwells, this one would perhaps be the universal choice for the best, the Queen among the stepwells of India, and certainly my favourite.
 Built in the 11th century by Queen Udayamati in memory of her husband King Bhima-I of the Chaulukya dynasty, Rani Ki Vav is a masterpiece in architecture.

 The sheer size, intricate sculptures and magnificent structure are absolutely awe-inspiring!
 There are more than 1500 sculptures depicting religious, mythological stories and other themes like portraying everyday life of people.
 Can you imagine a building measuring 65 meters long, 20 meters wide and 28 meters deep, beneath the ground with such astonishing design and sculptures, and that too built with minimal tools and equipment!